Biometrics.gov is the central source of information on biometrics-related activities

 examines the many advances made as government, academia, and the private sector

-have collaboratively responded to the priorities identified in 2006.
+have collaboratively responded to these priorities.
 It also

-delineates some of the challenges that, five years later, have yet to be fully
+delineates some of the challenges that have yet to be fully

 addressed — and offers some new goals that might previously have seemed beyond